 - How many patients represent following birth?

 - How great is the variation in care or women in their first pregnancy?

 The clinicians and Kolling Institute research staff now have an integrated view of the data across different systems which helps them to see variation in care and make informed decisions about their patients during their episode of care.
 Individual dashboards and search criteria have been created to suit each exemplar.

-The project is currently working with other interested parties to integrate additional datasets, for example, external ultrasound providers and private hospital providers.
+The project continued to work with other interested parties to integrate additional datasets, for example, external ultrasound providers and private hospital providers.